kparc/kcc/README.md

  ^5 4 3 2 1
 ```

-And now the size of their runtimes:
+Finally, compare the size of their runtimes:

 ```sh
    252M May 17 13:59 jdk-8u211-macosx-x64.dmg